michaelkoek/vue-receipt-component/README.md

 <receipt-items :products="productItems"></receipt-items>
 ```

+### Summary
-The summary data should receive an object of options which will set the prices.
+The summary data should receive an `object` of options which will set the prices.
 You could choose if the prices are **calculated dynamically** based the prices of the items
-or pass the data dynamically.
+or pass the data through the object options if you want to do the calculation elsewhere like on the backend.

 These are all the options:
 ```
-invoiceSummaryData: {
+productSummary: {
     subtotal: 25.25,
     discount: 25,
     discountprice: 10,